Where Did My Betta Go? The Mysteries of the Disappearing Fish

 Lethargy

 Healthy bettas are active and alert.
-Lethargy or lack of energy can signal something is wrong.
+Lethargy or lack of energy can signal that something is wrong.
 Your betta may stay towards the top or bottom of the tank and have clamped fins.
 Observe its average level of activity so you can notice any changes.

 Loss of Appetite